WebAssembly/relaxed-dead-code-validation/proposals/relaxed-dead-code-validation/Overview.md

 ## Implementation Consequences

 At a high level, implementations no longer need to implement a polymorphic type stack.
 In dead code, some validation checks are skipped: pushes and pops are not carried out, and all dependent checks are elided.
+(Although another algorithmic approach that instead modifies the exisiting push-pop abstraction can be found [here](Push-Pop.md).)
 A one-off refactoring may be required of the current fused decode-validate logic in order to switch to this modified algorithm (with reduced checks) when handling dead code.

 ### Validation Algorithm